 Read more: NEET Exam Day Guidelines

-NTA implements strict NEET rules for both boys and girls, which should be observed.
+NTA implements the dress code for NEET and it is advisable to strictly follow the set rules for boys as well as girls.
 These specifications must be considered, failing to do so can lead to disqualification of the candidature and hence, the candidate will not be allowed to appear for the examination.

-- Pick light colours, half-sleeved clothes/t-shirts.
+- Pick light colors, half-sleeved clothes/t-shirts.
 Attire should not have big buttons, embroidery, fancy and big zips, badge/brooch, flowers, etc.

 - Wear sandals, slippers with low heels.
 Do not wear shoes.